abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 obstruction when we sit in meditation, they’re also concrete manifestations of the underlying tendencies: greed, hatred, and delusion.
-These are the tendencies that keep us moving through *saṃsāra,* cyclical rebirth.
+These are the tendencies that keep us moving through *saṃsāra*, cyclical rebirth.
 By examining the hindrances, we can see how these underlying tendencies manifest themselves in our daily lives.
 They tend to be more obvious to us if we are accustomed to them and start to work with them in a constructive way.